 Wrapping Up

-In this article, we talked about what is the difference between IPv4 vs IPv6.
-The IP addresses are used worldwide to make the network send and receive data packets from one host to the other.
-The IPv4 was the original version launched in 1983 for the public to access the internet connectivity.
-But IPv4 only had 4.3 billion unique addresses, which are exhausted now.
+In this article, we talked about the difference between IPv4 vs IPv6.
+The IP addresses are used worldwide to make the network send and receive data packets from one host to another.
+IPv4 was the original version launched in 1983 for public internet connectivity.
+However, IPv4 had only 4.3 billion unique addresses, which are now exhausted.